LibrePDF/OpenPDF/README.md

 - [Previous releases](https://github.com/LibrePDF/OpenPDF/releases)

+## Features ##
+Some of the features of OpenPDF include:

+* Creating PDFs: You can use OpenPDF to create new PDF documents from scratch.

+* Manipulating Existing PDFs: OpenPDF allows you to modify existing PDF documents by adding or removing pages, modifying text, and more.

+* Text and Font Support: You can add text to PDF documents using various fonts and styles.

+* Graphics and Images: OpenPDF supports the addition of images and graphics to PDF files.

+* Table Support: The library facilitates the creation of tables in PDF documents.

+* Encryption: You can encrypt PDF documents for security purposes.

+* Page Layout: OpenPDF allows you to set the page size, orientation, and other layout properties.

 ## Use OpenPDF as Maven dependency

 Add this to your pom.xml file to use the latest version of OpenPDF: